Skip to Content Top

 2. Car Accidents:

-Winter weather can make driving conditions hazardous, leading to an increase in car accidents during the colder months.
+Winter weather can make driving conditions hazardous, leading to increased car accidents during the colder months.
 To avoid a car accident this winter, ensure your vehicle is properly maintained with good tires and functioning brakes.
-Drive at a slower speed than usual, leave plenty of space between you and the vehicle in front of you, and be extra cautious when turning or braking on icy roads.
+Drive slower than usual, leave plenty of space between you and the car in front of you, and be extra cautious when turning or braking on icy roads.

 3. Frostbite: